nbsato/soiap/doc/instructions.md

 ----------

 Words after `!` are recognized as comments in the input file.
 Four samples are shown here.
-They are contained in the directory `work/samples`.
+They are contained in the directory `samples`.

 ### Sample 1: manually given initial structure